 Starting a business can be exciting and unpredictable.
 There are new people to meet, money to make and markets to revolutionise.
 However, one thing every startup wants to avoid are expensive and time consuming legal battles.
-Litigation is completely unnecessary and totally avoidable.
+Litigation can be completely unnecessary and totally avoidable.

 Listed below are the key legal weapons you can use to defend your business in a legal battle.

 1. Shareholder Agreement

 This is a private contract between the shareholders of a company, and it regulates the relationship between shareholders.
 No two companies are the same.
 Shareholder’s Agreements vary considerably but each agreement usually describes:

 - The relationship among the shareholders

 - How shares can be used and sold